MaxEnger/RandomForest_SolarFields/README.md

 ### 4. Begin the Random Forest Script
 - You may create your own training data or utilize the provided training data in the script linked above
 - Start by Merging the Training Data of Solar and Non-Solar Polygons to create a new combined feature collection
+- The merged polygons will have a 'landuse' property associated with them - this is what distinguishes a polygon as Solar or Non-Solar
 - Next, select the relevant bands from the Mosaicked Sentinel-2A Image _**(Blue, NIR, SWIR 1, SWIR 2)**_
+- Your Classification, if used for other land use, may require using different bands (investigate accordingly)
 ```js
 //Random Forest Script-------------------------------------------------------------------------------